-REL 2005 Management of Event Operations 3 credits - Spring Only
+REL 2005 Management of Event Operations

 In this course, the student is introduced to the principles of management with regard to event and tournament operations.
 Public, private and commercial organizations are studied.
 Students focus on all aspects of successful event and tournament planning and organization, implementation, and control.
 Students demonstrate facility planning and management, marketing, personnel management, financial management and legal aspects of a successful event or tournament.
 Course objectives are met through lecture, demonstration, guest lecturers and experiential learning models.
-Prerequisite: REL 1003 PE, Sport, Recreation & Leisure
+Pre-requisite: REL 1003 PE, Sport, Recreation & Leisure.